How to Become a Teacher in Wisconsin

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Wisconsin
+Complete Bachelor's in Education Requirements for a Teaching Certificate in Wisconsin

-Like other states, Wisconsin requires that licensed teachers possess a minimum of a Bachelor's Degree and complete a educator preparation program from an approved institution.
+Like other states, Wisconsin requires that licensed teachers possess a minimum of a bachelor's degree and complete an educator preparation program from an approved institution.

 Complete a Teacher Preparation Program